- How it Works

-Prior to execution, users can perform in silico simulation to identify any potential errors and optimise the workflow.
+Prior to execution, users can perform in silico simulations to identify any potential errors and optimize the workflow.
 This eliminates the need for numerous wet runs to test the protocols and therefore saves time and resources.

 The in silico simulation feature also presents an overview of the experimental set-up on the deck of the selected liquid handler and identifies required materials.
 Scientists are then ready to set up the assay and run the protocol as soon as they enter the lab, with no additional planning or troubleshooting needed.

 Synthace also provides complete sample provenance, making the protocols transferable across different devices and even across different labs.
-Synthace's cloud-based environment facilitates protocol and data sharing between research groups and organisations.
+Synthace's cloud-based environment facilitates protocol and data sharing between research groups and organizations.

 How Does Synthace Work?